mmmarinho/ROS2_Tutorial/docs/source/the_canonical_build_command.rst

 .. note::

-   If you don't remember why we're doing this, see :ref:`Always source after you build`.
+   If you don't remember why we're building with these commands, see :ref:`Always source after you build`.